 On 5 February 2020, the Company acquired 27.81% issued shares in Metgasco Limited (ASX: MEL).
 The takeover offer to MEL shareholders, was a scrip for scrip offer under which the Company issued 434,582,340 ordinary shares as non-cash consideration for the acquisition, to all the shareholders of MEL who accepted the offer.
 The implied value of the offer consideration was \$0.009 cents per share.
 Shares were issued on 14 February 2020.
 On 4 April 2020, the Company sold 50,000 Metgasco Limited shares for a consideration of \$1,998 in an off-market transaction.
-Refer note 27 for further information.
+Subsequent to the end of the financial year, the Company divested its holdings in Metgasco Limited and Byron Energy Limited.